bboure/middy-appsync/README.md

 Any other unhandled error still will be thrown by your Lambda.

 You will need a special VTL response template that handles this response format accordingly.
-With this library, you should use the following response template:
+You should use the following response template:

 ```velocity
 #if($context.error)